Christian Danneskiold-Samsøe (Danish nobleman, born 1836)

-Christian Conrad Sophus, Count Danneskiold-Samsøe (29 August 1836 - 1 November 1908), normally referred to as Christian Danneskiold-Samsøe, was member of the Danish comital family Danneskiold-Samsøe, landowner and administrative leader of the Royal Danish Theatre.
+Christian Conrad Sophus, Count Danneskiold-Samsøe (29 August 1836 – 1 November 1908), normally referred to as Christian Danneskiold-Samsøe, was member of the Danish comital family Danneskiold-Samsøe, landowner and administrative leader of the Royal Danish Theatre.

 Early life and education

 He was born in Copenhagen as the son of Postmaster-General Sophus Danneskiold-Samsøe and Frederikke Marie Danneskiold-Samsøe née Levetzow.
 He completed secondary school in 1855 and became cand. polit. from the University of Copenhagen in 1861.

 Career

-He headed the court of crown prince Frederik (Frederik VIII) in 1869-76.

-He was largely unknown by the general public when he succeeded Edvard Fallesen as head of the Royal Danish Theatre in August 1904.
-His appointment was met with skepticism but he soon gained recognition for his work with restoring the economy of the theatre.
+He headed the court of crown prince Frederik (Frederik VIII) in 1869–1876.
+In August 1894, he succeeded Edvard Fallesen as head of the Royal Danish Theatre.
+He was instrumental in restoring the economy of the theatre.